Interview with Ernest Truman

 JB: Yeah.

 ET: I went to Benalla on Tiger Moths.
 Did well on Tiger Moths.
-Passed, and passed out ok.
+Passed, and passed out okay.
 Then I went to Deniliquin on Wirraways, and I couldn’t handle Wirraways and they scrubbed me.

 JB: Yeah.